 The Group recorded investment in Ule as "investment accounted for using the equity method".
 The principal business of Ule is investment holding.
-The subsidiaries of Ule principally undertake an e-commerce/new retail business which focuses on owning and operating the mobile and internet-based e-marketplaces in rural areas of Mainland China.
+The subsidiaries of Ule principally undertake an e-commerce/supply chain business which focuses on owning and operating the mobile and internet-based e-marketplaces in rural areas of Mainland China

-During the year ended 31 December 2022, reversal of provision for impairment in investments accounted for using the equity method of HK\$225,322,000, reversal of provision for impairment in amounts due from associated companies of HK\$78,746,000, gain on dilution of shareholding in associated companies of HK\$65,131,000 and share of operating loss of HK\$54,312,000 in the consolidated income statement, and share of unrealised loss of HK\$36,000 on revaluation of the investment in the consolidated statement of comprehensive income have been recorded by the Group for its investment in Ule.
-No dividend has been received from the investment in Ule during the year ended 31 December 2022.
+During the year ended 31 December 2023, reversal of provision for impairment in amounts due from associated companies of HK\$14,471,000 and share of operating loss of HK\$24,418,000 in the consolidated income statement, and share of unrealised gain of HK\$257,000 on revaluation of the investment in the consolidated statement of comprehensive income have been recorded by the Group for its investment in Ule.
+No dividend has been received from the investment in Ule during the year ended 31 December 2023

-The investment in Ule represents an opportunity to sustainable growth of the Group and to continue its business strategy of becoming a leading investor in the e-commerce/new retail business in rural areas of Mainland China.
+The investment in Ule represents an opportunity to sustainable growth of the Group and to continue its business strategy of becoming a leading investor in the e-commerce/supply chain business in rural areas of Mainland China.